OpenDDS/OpenDDS/docs/internal/docs.rst

 Generating the News
 ===================

-Before a release, a preview of the whole news for the next release will always be available for preview in :doc:`/news`.
+Before a release, a preview of the whole news for the next release will always be available in :doc:`/news`.
 It's also possible to see the source of that preview by running ``./docs/news.py preview``.
 During a release the fragments are permanently committed to :doc:`/news` and :ghfile:`NEWS.md` and the fragment files in :ghfile:`docs/news.d` are removed.

+.. seealso:: :doc:`release`